 Save the Date!

-Keele SU will be holding a Housing Fair on Tuesday 31st January 2023, where you can meet local accredited landlords to talk about their properties and arrange viewings.
+Keele SU will be holding a Housing Fair on Tuesday 30th January 2024, where you can meet local landlords to talk about their properties and arrange viewings.

 We don’t need to tell you that things in life can change quickly and that our best made plans can change!
 We also know you have enough to think about without worrying about where you are going to live next year.
 A tenancy is likely to be one of the most expensive purchases you ever make, think very carefully about whether it is right for you and whether you need to sign up now.